-Name: ID#:

-Address: Work Phone:

-E-mail: Home Phone:

-Check one: Undergraduate Student Non-exempt Staff Faculty Alumnus/a Anticipated Graduation Graduate Student (Master's or PhD) Exempt Staff

-GPA:

-Are you available on Friday afternoons at 3:00pm?
-Yes No

-Would you be interested in being a member of the Building Utilization Committee?
-The Committee on Building Utilization recommends to the Board policies pertaining to the utilization of space and facilities of the Union, including but not limited to space allocations in the Student Involvement Suite for student organizations, space reservations, and general facilities.

-Would be interested in joining the University Book Center Advisory Board?
-The purpose of the UBC board is to maintain two-way communication between the UBC management team and various segments of the university.
-The UBC advisory board will serve in an advisory capacity to both the Director of the Adele H. Stamp Student Union-Center for Campus Life and the University Book Center management team to assist and provide feedback with regards to making operation improvements, reviewing both short-and long-range goals and reviewing general service and operational philosophy.

-1. In what ways have you been involved with the Adele H. Stamp Student Union - Center for Campus Life?

-2. What organizations do you belong to?
+Name: ID#: Address: Work Phone: E-mail: Home Phone: Check one: Undergraduate Student Non-exempt Staff Faculty Anticipated Graduation Graduate Student (Master's or PhD) Exempt Staff GPA: Alumnus/a Are you ava uilable on Friday afternoons at 3:00pm? ?
+YesNo The Commi utilization o ttee on Building Utilization recommen Building Utilization Committee? ds to the Board policies pertaining to the luding but not limited to space allocations in ations, space reservations, and general The purpose managemen an advisory Campus Lif with regards at team and various segments of the unicapacity to both the Director of the Adre and the University Book Center management. way communication between the UBC versity.
+The UBC advisory board will serve in lele H. Stamp Student Union-Center for agement team to assist and provide feedback eviewing both short-and long-range goals and hat ways have you been involved with Campus Life? the Adele H. Stamp Student Union - Center 2.
+Wha at organizations do you belong to?

 3. What leadership roles have you held or are you holding?
 4. Why do you want to be a member of the Stamp Advisory Board?
 I certify that the information above is correct to the best of my knowledge.

-Signed:

-Date:
+Signed: Date:

 Application forms must be returned by September 4, 2012, no later than 12:00pm. to Marie Jenkins in 3100 Stamp Student Union.
-Appendix 7